Summary of the scheme

 Who can get help

-To be eligible you must satisfy all the following four criteria:
+To be eligible you must satisfy all four of the following requirements:

 • have been resident in Merton for 3 months before applying, or